metrorailings/OwlBlog/content/posts/postseason-review-seahawks.md

 Yes.
 Once again returning to this idea that mental fortitude is primarily a function of the head coach, I'd be remiss to doubt Pete Carroll and the attitude that he instills in his team.

-Granted, the team has fallen short on a few occasions or even nearly coughed up the lead in other games, but the Hawks still have that resilience, probably best exemplified by their near-successful comeback against the 49ers in the season finale, despite being so utterly outplayed and out-coached.
+Granted, the team has fallen short on a few occasions or even nearly coughed up the lead in other games, but the Hawks still have that resilience, probably best exemplified by their near-comeback against the 49ers in the season finale, despite being so utterly outplayed and out-coached.

 ***